levelten/google-analytics-connector-wp/readme.txt

 = Some settings are missing in the video tutorial =

-We are constantly improving Google Analytics+ for WP, sometimes the video tutorial may be a little outdated.
+We are constantly improving Google Analytics Connector for WP, sometimes the video tutorial may be a little outdated.

 = How can I suggest a new feature, contribute or report a bug? =

-You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/levelten/google-analytics-plus-wp).
+You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/levelten/google-analytics-connector-wp).

 = Documentation, Tutorials and FAQ =

-For documentation, tutorials, FAQ and videos check out: [Google Analytics+ for WP documentation](https://intelligencewp.com/google-analytics-plus-wordpress/).
-For documentation, tutorials, FAQ and videos check out: [Google Analytics+ for WP documentation](https://intelligencewp.com/google-analytics-plus-wordpress/).
+For documentation, tutorials, FAQ and videos check out: [Google Analytics Connector for WP documentation](https://intelligencewp.com/google-analytics-connector-wordpress/).

 == Screenshots ==

 == Localization ==

-You can translate Google Analytics+ for WP on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/google-analytics-plus-wp).
+You can translate Google Analytics Connector for WP on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/google-analytics-connector-wp).

 == License ==

-Google Analytics+ for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.
+Google Analytics Connector for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Upgrade Notice ==